 HKEX has pledged support for the Hong Kong Government’s initiative to reduce carbon emissions by signing the voluntary Carbon Reduction Charter

 in September 2008 and becoming a green partner of the “Green Hong Kong – Carbon Audit” campaign launched by the Environmental Protection Department (EPD).
 HKEX is one of the participants of the Carbon Footprint Repository developed by the Environment Bureau for listed companies in Hong Kong to disclose its carbon footprint data.
-In addition, HKEX has been responding to the Carbon Disclosure Project annual information request since 2009 to contribute to improving climate risk management and promoting sustainable economic growth in the business community.
+In addition, HKEX has been responding to the CDP (a non-governmental organisation formerly known as Carbon Disclosure Project) annual information request since 2009 to contribute to improving climate risk management and promoting sustainable economic growth in the business community.

 As indirect GHG emissions from our electricity consumption is the biggest contributor to our carbon footprint, we continue to implement various energy saving and efficiency measures across our premises.
-HKEX's Data Centre in Tseung Kwan O, Hong Kong has achieved the Leadership in Energy and Environmental Design (LEED) for core and shell development gold level of certification from the widely respected US Green Building Council and has implemented an environmental management system and an energy management system which are certified to the internationally recognised ISO14001 and ISO50001 standards respectively.
+HKEX's Data Centre in Tseung Kwan O, Hong Kong has been awarded the Leadership in Energy and Environmental Design (LEED) Gold Certifications for Core and Shell Development and for Existing Buildings: Operations and Maintenance from the widely respected US Green Building Council and has implemented an environmental management system and an energy management system which are certified to the internationally recognised ISO14001 and ISO50001 standards respectively.
 A number of features have been adopted to meet best practice standards for environmental protection.
 These include the installation of LED lighting in the office areas, high-efficiency electrical and mechanical (E&M) equipment and automatic lighting control schedule to reduce energy consumption and prevent unnecessary energy wastage, and high-efficiency water fittings to reduce potable water use.
 We have also installed sub-meters to facilitate better reporting and management of the energy consumption of selected E&M installation in our offices.

 We also carry out energy audits and ensure that the relevant key types of building services installation in the Data Centre and all other office premises comply with the design standards of the Building Energy Code when major retrofitting works are carried out in future.